 Capital Outlay describes larger purchases of \$500 or more with a useful life past one year.
 Purchases generally become listed as fixed assets of UWSWCD.
-The proposed budget for capital outlay includes the purchase of two hybrid vehicles for the District conservation team to utilize in their field work.
+The proposed budget for capital outlay includes the purchase of routine general office and field equipment needs, as well as the purchase of a district drone should it be deemed necessary.